padriaan/MUNCHKIN-ZX-SPECTRUM/README.md

 Compile and link from source
 -----------------------------
-First install a Z88DK SDL 2 development environment.
+First install a Z88DK development environment.
 Use the build.sh (Linux) to compile and create a munchkin_z80.tap file.

 Run binary